-But a big decline in pending home sales, which fell in November for the first time in nine months, increased concerns about the housing market, capping the broad market's gains and pushing the Dow industrials into the red a day after all three major U.S. stock indexes finished the first trading day of 2010 at the highest levels in over a year.
+But a big decline in pending home sales, which fell in November for the first time in nine months, increased concerns about the housing market.
+That capped the broad market's gains and pushed the Dow industrials into the red a day after all three major U.S. stock indexes rose to their highest levels in over a year.

 For the past month, stocks have advanced as investors bet on a series of better-than-expected economic indicators.
 Much of that optimism appeared to remain intact on Tuesday as S&P indexes for the financial, materials and energy sectors ended the day higher.

-Tuesday marked a new 15-month high for the S&P 500 and a 16-month high for the Nasdaq.
+Tuesday marked a new 15-month closing high for the S&P 500 and a 16-month closing high for the Nasdaq.